Emmerson-Miranda/docs/selinux.md

     - **container_t**: Process type for container runtimes, such as podman or docker.
     - **ssh_t**: Process type for the SSH daemon.
     - ...
-- `level`: The level field specifies the sensitivity level and categories of an object or process.
+- `level`: The level field specifies the sensitivity level and **categories** of an object or process.
 Levels are used in MLS/MCS environments.
   - Example:
     - **s0**: Default single-level security sensitivity.
     - **s0:c0**: Security sensitivity s0 with category c0.
     - **s0:c0,c1**: Sensitivity s0 with a range of categories from c1 to c5.
     - **s0-s0:c0.c1023**: Full sensitivity range from s0 with all possible categories (c0 to c1023).

+**Multi-category security (MCS) labels** are used primarily for isolation in systems with multiple containers or virtualized environments:
+- They ensure that processes or containers with different categories cannot interact with each other unless explicitly allowed.
+- In containerized systems like Docker or Podman: Each container gets a unique set of categories (e.g., c188,c782) to prevent it from accessing the files or processes of another container.
+  - For example, a process labeled s0:c188,c782 cannot access resources labeled s0:c200,c800.
+  - In simple terms, c188 and c782 are unique tags that SELinux uses to isolate and secure processes or files from one another.

 Examples:
 | Example Label                                         | Description                                                       |